syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 {:#methods:closerecurpublic}

-recurrence rule generates to the RecurreneEditor.
+Generates the recurrence rule with the options selected within the Recurrence Editor.

 #### Example